fbpx

 What are some ways social comparison can harm us?

-Negative social comparison or the fear of missing out (FOMO), which is the idea that someone else is having a better time or is more successful than you (only from what you can see of their online lives), can impact our mental health in a variety of ways:
+Negative social comparison or the fear of missing out (FOMO)—the worry that someone else is having a better time or is more successful than you—can impact our mental health in a variety of ways:

 • Increased depression: Feeling envy and down on ourselves because of what others post on social media is associated with worsening depression.